Wedgewood Pharmacy

 Basic Information

 Dexamethasone is a synthetic corticosteroid with approximately 25 times the anti-inflammatory potency of naturally occurring cortisol.
-Corticosteroids such as dexamethasone are important in normal protein, carbohydrate, and fat metabolism and for their role in controlling inflammation.
-These drugs have both strong beneficial effects and a definite potential to cause negative side effects.
-Dexamethasone is commonly used in both small and large animal veterinary medicine.
-It may be given by injection, inhalation, orally or topically.
+Corticosteroids such as dexamethasone are important in normal protein, carbohydrate and fat metabolism, and for their role in controlling inflammation.
+These drugs have both strong beneficial effects and a definite potential to cause negative side-effects.
+Dexamethasone commonly is used in both small- and large-animal veterinary medicine.
+It may be given by injection, inhalation, orally, or topically.
 Preparations for topical use may include other active ingredients such as antibiotics, antifungals, or miticides.

 Dogs and Cats